Poster Session General Information

 As a general suggestion, we encourage you to think of an appealing display for your research that will raise attendees' curiosity, and encourage them to ask more about your work.
 As a rule, use only one style, one conventional font (such as Times New Roman), and a clear background, (preferably white).
 We recommend your display materials to be readable at a distance of 5 to 10 feet.
 We also urge you to use at least 48 point font for titles and 36 point for body text and tables.
 Many web sites give practical advice on how to set up an exhibit/poster.
 We think you will find these sites particularly useful:

---American Anthropological Association (AAA): http://www.aaanet.org/meetings/upload/How-to-Create-Anthropology-Posters.pdf “How to Poster”—although AAA-specific, there are some very good general suggestions as well.
+- American Anthropological Association (AAA): Click on the following website http://www.aaanet.org/meetings/upload/How-to-Create-Anthropology-Posters.pdf or view the PDF “How to Poster”—although AAA-specific, there are some very good general suggestions as well.
 You may need to use Internet Explorer to open this link.

 Ultimately, the form of your poster will depend on the information you want to convey and your goals in presenting the information, but your display should always have two fundamental characteristics: clarity of display and clarity of argument.